ChaunceyKiwi/computer-vision/README.md

-# ComputerVision
+# Computer Vision

-Here are the code about CV.
+Here are some codes to do with the problems in the area of computer vision.